 These cycles are so important they have books about them, calenders, and apps to make sure you make the most of them and obtain a good night's rest.
 Check out the following book: The 90-Minute Baby Sleep Program: Follow Your Child's Natural Sleep Rhythms for Better Nights and Naps or Google's App The 90 Minute Sleepy Time Calculator or the ITunes App The Sleep Cycle Alarm Clock.

 Many people struggle with sleep disorders that can and often do prevent them from achieving REM sleep and completing their 90 minute cycle.
 These disorders include:

 The above disorders can pose great threat to your overall health.
 If you feel you have could have one of these disorders, you should seek assistance.

 Health Problems associated with a Lack of Sleep

 Scientists believe the more deep stages and REM stages our bodies do not achieve, the less our body is able to repair itself.
 This weakens our overall immune system and can create chemical imbalances throughout the body.
 Lack of sleep increases our risk for the following problems.

 - Many Chronic Diseases

 - Cardiovascular problems including Heart Disease and Stroke

 - Increased Risk of Accidents

 You may have problems sleeping if you have a hard time waking up, need a daily nap, or fall asleep while watching tv in the evening.
-To make sure you are getting a good night's sleep try to go to bed and get up at the same time each day, making sure you are completing your 90 minute cycles.
+To make sure you are getting a good night's rest try to go to bed and get up at the same time each day, making sure you are completing your 90 minute cycles.
 Ensure your bedroom is quiet and dark and that you find its enviroment relaxing.
-Also, I have noticed that if I eat a late dinner, I tend to not sleep as well, so try to avoid eating large meals before bedtime.
+Also, I have noticed that if I eat a late dinner, I tend to not rest as well, so try to avoid eating large meals before bedtime.